wp-plugins/ewww-image-optimizer-cloud/readme.txt

 == Changelog ==

+= 1.9.4 =
+* fixed: multi-site was not savings settings for cloud-only plugin
+* fixed: some settings not being validated properly for multi-site

 = 1.9.3 =
 * added: fallback mode when totals for resizes and unoptimized images cannot be determined by the bulk optimize tool
 * added: up to 30 second retry when import is interrupted on bulk optimize page